 Seeking the eternal Indian in northern Illinois

-The “Black Hawk” statue described below was nearly felled by age and infirmity in the years since this account was drafted.
-Disputes over conversation approaches, lack of funding, and bureaucratic inertia stalled restoration work for years, but the project work is back on track and the new ol statue should be unveiled in 2020 or so.
+Note: The “Black Hawk” statue described below was nearly felled by age and infirmity in the years since this account was drafted.
+Disputes over conservation approaches, lack of funding, and bureaucratic inertia stalled restoration work for years, but the project work is back on track and the new old statue was unveiled in January 2020.

-The dead Big Thunder is not the only fake Indian foisted on the touring public.
+No one knows how accurately the reconstructed Apple River Fort resembles the original, but when it comes to the Indian past, close is usually good enough.
 Lorado Taft’s “Eternal Indian” looks out from a bluff in the Lowden Memorial State Park near Oregon.
 On misty mornings the 50-foot plaster and concrete monument seems to rise like a ghost above the trees.
 A visitor in 1913, described it as “looking into the great beyond, into the land of the Great Spirit” but the figure may be just as plausibly understood to be looking into the land of Iowa.
 In any event it is an imposing work; sunsets show it off especially well.

 By any name the work is an icon of regional identity, as emblematic of Sinnissippi as the Sears Tower is of Chicago or the statehouse of Springfield.

 Like most icons, Taft’s statue succeeds to the extent that it flatters its subject.
 Official depictions of the Sinnissippi Indian at state parks and historic sites do better.
 Most of them these days strive for accuracy within the limits of anthropological knowledge and the touring public’s tolerance for complicating facts.
 One such resource is the Hauberg Indian Museum on the grounds of the Black Hawk State Historic Site on the Rock River in Rock Island, which is the world’s only museum devoted exclusively to the Sauk and Mesquakie peoples.